5 Manors to analyze wich ingredients work and which not

 It’s good to note that hair can be finicky and products can just flat out stop working or the weather can change and signal it’s time to change things up.
 I typically change up my wash and condition routine, but keep my styling products pretty consistent.
 Also, if you try a new product and your results go haywire … you can compare the ingredients to your go-to products and see if anything sticks out.

-Adding neutral protein filler to a protein free conditioner is a great way to determine if you hair likes protein or not.
-Shop here.
+Adding protein drops to a protein free conditioner is a great way to determine if you hair likes protein or not.

-First try a wash without the protein filler.
-On your next wash day, try adding the filler to your conditioner.
-Mix a small amount of the filler with the conditioner in the palm of your hand and condition as usual.
+First try a wash without the protein drops.
+On your next wash day, try adding the drops to your conditioner.
+Mix a small amount of the drops with the conditioner in the palm of your hand and condition as usual.
 Now compare your results, if your hair perks up on the second wash than you know your hair likes protein.
 If it falls flat or looks frizzy, protein is probably not your friend.

 - Not so happy accidents … trial and error